Statements and Fees

 - Central Texas Regional Mobility Authority 1-888-811-4565

-Someone else was driving my car at the time of the violation.
+Someone else was driving my car at the time of the toll transaction.
 Do I have to pay?

 Yes.
-Under Texas law, the owner of the vehicle is responsible for any toll charges or violations, regardless of who was driving at the time.
+Under Texas law, the owner of the vehicle is responsible for any toll charges and fees, regardless of who was driving at the time.

-- The vehicle was sold or transferred to another party before the violation occurred.
+- The vehicle was sold or transferred to another party before the toll transaction occurred.

 - The vehicle was leased or rented to another party.